TrevorGHSeay/goto-Toggle/Scopes.md

     If the dog is brown
     {
-        remember that the statement is true
+        remember that the previous statement is true
     }
     else
     {
-        remember that the statement is false
+        remember that the previous statement is false }
-    }

 Not coincidentally, you'll likely notice - if you're already familiar with basic programming - that the above is in fact very similar already to how it would be written in code (particularily C#).
 To contrast its hypothetical form:

     bool the_dog_is_brown;

-    if (dog.Color == Brushes.Brown)
+    if (dog.Color == Colors.Brown)
     {
         the_dog_is_brown = true;
     }